Finlandia: History

+The British premiere of Finlandia was on 13 October 1906 at the Promenade Concerts at Queen's Hall, conducted by Henry Wood.

 As with the Karelia Suite, the original Press Celebrations Music suite was never originally released under Sibelius' supervision, but after almost 99 years with the sheet music untouched, the suite was reconstructed and released on two different CDs, the first one by the Tampere Philharmonic Orchestra in 1998, conducted by Tuomas Ollila, and the second by the Lahti Symphony Orchestra in 2000, conducted by Osmo Vänskä.

 The last two movements of the suite were reworked to become Finlandia.

 In order to avoid Russian censorship, Finlandia had to be performed under alternative names at various musical concerts.
 Titles under which the piece masqueraded were numerous and often confusing—famous examples include Happy Feelings at the awakening of Finnish Spring, and A Scandinavian Choral March.
 According to Finland's tourism website, "While Finland was still a Grand Duchy under Russia, performances within the empire had to take place under the covert title of 'Impromptu'."

 The original movements are as follows.